adouche/adouche.github.io/blog/12_Linking.md

 Because it’s not acceptable to dump a bunch of incomprehensible .so files on the user without any clear scope, that do who knows what.
 It is necessary to give the user a clear set of artifacts with a clear scope, but the fact that the code is duplicated between them - who cares?

-By the way, my recent story about the duplication of symbols in the #gtk and #wayland libraries can be attributed exactly to the same topic.
-It's crazy to separate these 3 unfortunate functions into some completely artificial library, how to sell it to the user, how to package it in distributions, and other unpleasant questions.
+By the way, my recent story about symbol duplication in GTK and Wayland libraries can be attributed to exactly the same topic.
+It's insane to isolate these three unfortunate functions into some completely artificial library, how to sell it to the user, how to make it a package in distributions, and other unpleasant questions.

-Conversely, static linking encourages more and more granular dependencies, because these are purely build-time artifacts and are not visible to the user.
-Therefore, they can be arbitrarily shitty, at least 1 function in each, if it is so convenient, no one will see it live anyway.
+Conversely, static linking stimulates the emergence of a greater quantity of more granular dependencies because these are artifacts of the build time only and are not visible to the user.
+Therefore, they can be arbitrarily shitty, even with just one function in each if it is convenient.
+No one will see it live anyway.

 *(an example of such a division of libraries into parts - in the next series, and here is already a lot of text).*